rusith/rusith.github.io/_posts/2012-05-05-simple-linear-regression-with-r.md

 In which $$\beta_{0}$$ is a constant (*y* intercept) and $$\beta_{1}$$ is the coefficient or the slope of $$x$$

-We call this a linear equation as it will represent a straight line if we were to plot this in a bi-dimensional plain.
+We call this a linear equation as it will represent a straight line if we were to plot this in a bidimensional plain.

 So if you were to plot $$y=4+2x$$,